Palermo is the capital of Sicily, which is the largest island in the Mediterranean. It is rich in history, culture, and delicious cuisine.

 People usually arrive in Palermo by plane.
 This is the easiest and quickest way if you come from abroad or elsewhere in Italy.
 The airport is small but efficient.

 The airport is 35 km from the center of Palermo.
 There is a good and cheap bus service that takes about an hour to the city center.
+There are stops along the way where you can get off, such as one in the popular Politeama Square.

 Or, if you don't want to drive yourself, you can hire a car and driver from Palermo.
 You can ask for driver recommendations on Sicily forums on Facebook or elsewhere.
 That way, you avoid getting ripped off and/or other inconveniences.